cyberark/conjur/docs/get-started/install-conjur.md

 {% include toc.md key='explore' %}

-Conjur is installed and ready for use.
-Some suggestions:
+Conjur is installed and ready for use!
+Ready to do more?
+Here are some suggestions:

 ```shell
 conjur authn whoami